 Time ticked away, and although Sandra had good intentions, feeding the animals was no longer enough.
 Due to the dirty conditions, the heat during the day, and the cold during the night, they ended up with multiple infections.
 Something had to be done.

 That was when Sandra met Javier from the Los Ángeles de Lora animal shelter.
 Together, Javier, Sandra, and the rest of the volunteers were able to obtain the funding necessary to pay for Elsa and Lupo’s veterinary care.
-Since then, Sandra has put all her energy into finding them a new home.
+Elsa has already found someone to adopt her.
+Her new home is in Holland.
+Lupo is still looking for his with the help of Sandra and the rest of the sanctuary team.

 The story of March, a greyhound who was run over by a car